trealla-prolog/trealla-OLDv1/README.md

 =========================

-	there may be missing or incomplete ISO predicates database is immediate update view, fix
+	there may be missing or incomplete ISO predicates missing directives?
-	modules need more work (multifile for one) missing directives?
+	database is immediate update view, fix
-	arity limit is 255
+	modules may need more work
-	environment limit is 32K vars per frame aiming to run clpz.pl down the track
+	environment limit is 32K vars per frame implement attributed variables

 Acknowledgements